sgiorgetta/MachineLearningExercises/README.md

 Finally, we learned about descriminative versus generative classifiers.
 The descriminative classifier finds a soft boundary between classes while a generative classifier finds the distribution of each class.
 We saw a plot of the probabilities output by sklearn that shows several decision boundaries with their associated probabilities.

+NAIVE BAYES MINI PROJECT

+The Dataset used for this exercise is a subset of movie reviews from the Rotten Tomatoes database.
+We learned the basics of text analysis.
+We implemented a Naive Bayes Classifier and then used K-fold cross validation to optimize the parameters for the classifier.
+We learned how to identify words that have a high probability of signifying a postive review and words that have a low probabiity of signifying a positive review (Feature Selection).
+We saw an example of mis-classification illustrating some challenges of text interpretation and sentiment classification.
+Finally, we tested several other classifiers such as Random Forest and LinearSVC and compared the results.
+The optimized Naive Bayes classifier produced the best results for a model that generalized well to new data.
+The LinearSVC model had a little higher accuracy but given the difference in the training accuracy to the test accuracy, we saw that the model did not generalize well to new data.